 |High runoff risk||Soils have a limited capacity to store rainfall or to allow water to infiltrate.
 The soil will quickly saturate, leading to rapid runoff.|

-The digital dataset gives information on the likelihood of water running off the land, carrying potential pollutants with it.
+The digital dataset gives information on the likelihood of water (or another liquid applied to the soil) running off the land, and potentially carrying pollutants with it.
 The runoff risk is given in 3 classes: Low, Moderate or High.

 The risk of runoff depends on how easily water can drain away from the soil surface.
 It also depends on how much water the soil can store.
 These in turn depend on fundamental soil characteristics such as porosity and flow pathways through the soil.